Sighing Prepares Infants' Breathing to Adjust to Surroundings

-Researchers at the University Children's Hospital in Bern, Switzerland, and in Perth, Australia, observed some newborns to know if, in addition to mechanical benefits, sighs also helped in development of communications between the respiratory control center, a specialized group of cells in the brainstem, and the lungs themselves.
+Researchers at the University Children's Hospital in Bern, Switzerland, and in Perth, Australia, observed some newborns know if, in addition to mechanical benefits, sighs also helped in the development of communications between the respiratory control center, a specialized group of cells in the brainstem, and the lungs themselves.

 They found that sighs represent a mechanism for improving the memory associated with neuro-respiratory control of breathing.

 The researchers say that the breathing pattern in young infants follows a mathematical rhythm of sorts, controlled by a long-term memory, which is necessary for a kind of homeokinesis that leads to a breathing rate of about 40 breaths a minute.

 The researchers were surprised to find that this long-term memory is not affected by sighs, but the short-term memory, which controls breath-to-breath variability, is affected by them and seems to prepare the breathing "system" for any changes in the environment, such as noise, movement, or waking up.

 The exact factors that cause sighing, and the total effect they have on infant development is still unclear and whether sighs serve some sort of function to link the breathing control mechanism and mechanical maturation, still remains an intriguing area.
 To Mike, it is much more than intriguing.